 1. Introduction 3

-2. Raising concerns/making a disclosure
+Raising concerns/making a disclosure

-3.
+3. Other issues 5

-4. Protecting 'whistle-blowers' 6
+Protecting 'whistle-blowers'

-5. Malicious allegations/disclosures
+5. Malicious allegations/disclosures 6

-6. Data Protection
+Data Protection 6

-1. Introduction
+Introduction

 It is important to the board that any suspected fraud, misconduct, malpractice or wrongdoing by workers or employees of the school is reported and properly dealt with.
 The board is committed to creating an open and supportive environment where individuals feel able to "speak up" about any genuine concerns regarding the alleged wrongful conduct of the employer, or about the conduct of a fellow employee, or any third party.